FREN 285: Contemporary French Society through Film and Media France

 Prerequisite: FREN 162 or 164, or equivalent.
 Open to intermediate and advanced levels.

-Program Fee (paid to W&L): $3,775.
-(This fee includes: Pre-departure orientation; on-site orientation; a French Language course taught by a French professor; homestay accommodation for four weeks with breakfast and dinner during weekdays and three meals a day during weekends; excursions and community engagement activities;a farewell dinner; a group airport transfer at beginning and end of program.
-If there are more than 10 students enrolled, the program fee could be less.)
+Program Fee (paid to W&L): $3,385.
+(This fee includes: Pre-departure orientation; on-site orientation; a French Language course taught by a French professor; homestay accommodation for four weeks with breakfast and dinner during weekdays and three meals a day during weekends; excursions and community engagement activities;a farewell dinner; a group airport transfer at beginning and end of program.)

 Estimated Other Expenses: Airfare and ground transportation - $1,500-1,700; Personal expenses - lunches, personal purchases - $800.